anna-steph/analyst-letters/README.md

 Letters to a young analyst
 --------------------------

-A collection of advice often shared in person or by email.
+A collection of career frameworks I've used and shared in person or by email.
+Usually a product of [me] learning the hard way.

 \#pipelinematters

+---

 Views my own and do not necessarily reflect the views of any current or prior employer.